Part 12 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 Jerry was in the startup phase of his very own business.
 He went all out and set up an office many business owners would only dream of.
 He had a top-of-the-line computer system and a desk fit for a Fortune 500 CEO.
 The money Jerry spent on advertising and getting ready for the grand opening was enormous.

-Everything was looking really good for him, and he was on cloud nine planning, organizing, and getting ready to live his dream.
+Everything was looking perfect for him, and he was on cloud nine planning, organizing, and getting ready to live his dream.
 Unfortunately, that day never came.

 You see, Jerry purchased so much of “only the best” before the appropriate time that he didn’t have enough cash left to run the business and no means of borrowing additional funds.
 Jerry was forced to shut down before he really even began.
-He only got a short taste of his dream.
+He only got a small taste of his dream.
 Will this happen to you?

 Go Easy During the Startup Phase

 Starting a business involves many issues, and you don’t see a lot of them until you’re faced with them.
 Some costs can be put off until a better time.
-Some costs you won’t be able to put off at all.
+Some expenses you won’t be able to put off at all.

 When a business is in the startup stages, it keeps going until it runs out of money to operate.
 So the more money you have, the longer you have to succeed and build stability.

 The quicker you go through cash, the more the pressure is on.
 With more pressure comes more mistakes, and the mistakes get more dangerous.

 Make life easy, and go easy on the cash.
-If you purchase everything you want in the startup phase of your business, then remember that you may not own it for very long.
+If you purchase everything you want in the startup phase of your business, remember that you may not own it for very long.